guxi11/alfred-face-workflow/README.md

 If you use this workflow for the first time, it's necessary for you to add some images paths, it's a file-filter which built in by workflow, choose folders or image files, after that you can search them.
 You can also modify the file named `paths` in the working directory directly.

-## iTerm.scpt

-When you are using the combination of "iTerm + oh-my-zsh + tmux", maybe you want to replace the alfred's default terminal with "iTerm", choose the custom option, and then copy the content of file named "iTerm.scpt".

-It's written by applescript, you can learn applescript's grammer and refer to the [document of "iTerm"](http://www.iterm2.com/documentation-scripting.html)

-## Youdao Translator

-> Use youdao api to translate

-### Prepare

-If you want to use this workflow to transalte quickly, you should register and apply for a service at youdao, [http://ai.youdao.com/index.s](http://ai.youdao.com/index.s), and then copy `config.template.json` to `config.json`, modify with your own `appKey`、`secretKey`.

-### Usage

-`yd hello` or `tr hello`

-Choose the item which you want, click `enter` to copy to your clipboard.

-## Launcher

-> Open some files by certain program in alfred

-Alfred provides a `open` command to open different files by macos softwares, such as use `Finder` to open folder and files, or `Preview` to open pdf.

-But sometimes we want to open by certain programs, this workflow may help you.

-In fact, it is achieved by a `file filter` and single shell command.

-### Vimpdf

-`vimpdf example.pdf`

-Preview pdf files in vim mode, you should download the executable program named `Cocoa-mupdf`, you can find it in [https://github.com/dean-wong/Cocoa-mupdf](https://github.com/dean-wong/Cocoa-mupdf).

-### SublimeText

-`st alfred-workflows`

-Open project in sublime text by alfred, at first, you should install sublime text on your machine, and then it will provide a command line `subl`, you can use it in a terminal.
-I just move it into a workflow.

-`sta alfred-workflows`

-Append file/folder to current sublime text window.

-### VSCode

-`code alfred-workflows`

-Open project in vscode by alfred, install vscode, and `command + shift + p` execute `Install 'code' command in path`, then you can use this command in your terminal, but use it through alfred will be more speedy.

-### File Actions

-When you have a lot of files or directories with the same name, maybe you want to find it within certain path, you can type the excepted path in alfred, click `Right Arrow` to show `File Actions`, just choose them to run scripts with the path, such as `sublime text` which is provided by `Launcher`.